Logo

 Ridley Scott's work is identified for its striking visuals, with heroines a common theme.

-Artificial intelligence is a theme that appears in several of Ridley Scott's films including Blade Runner, Alien, and Prometheus.
+Artificial intelligence is a theme that appears in several of Ridley Scott's films, including Blade Runner, Alien, and Prometheus.

-The 2013 book The Culture and Philosophy of Ridley Scott identifies pioneering computer scientist Alan Turing and the philosopher John Searle as presenting relevant models of testing artificial intelligence known as the Turing test and the Chinese Room Thought Experiment, respectively, in the chapter titled "What's Wrong with Building Replicants," which has been a recurring theme for many of Scott's films.
+The 2013 book The Culture and Philosophy of Ridley Scott identifies pioneering computer scientist Alan Turing and the philosopher John Searle as presenting relevant models of testing artificial intelligence known as the Turing test and the Chinese Room Thought Experiment, respectively, in the chapter titled "What's Wrong with Building Replicants", which has been a recurring theme for many of Scott's films.

-The positive reaction to the Blade Runner Director's Cut encouraged Ridley Scott to re-cut several movies that were a disappointment at the time of their release, which have been met with great acclaim.
+The positive reaction to the Blade Runner Director's Cut encouraged Ridley Scott to re-cut several movies that were a disappointment at the time of their release, which have been met with acclaim.

 Ridley Scott received his accolade from Queen Elizabeth II at an investiture ceremony at Buckingham Palace on 8 July 2003.